India-Sweden Relations

 From the Swedish side, there have been eight visits at the HoS/HoG level : PM Tage Erlander (1960), PM Olof Palme (1985), HM King Carl XVI Gustaf (1993), PM Goran Persson (2003), HM King Carl XVI Gustaf (2004), PM Frederik Reinfeldt (2009), PM Stefan Löfven (Make in India Mumbai 2016), HM King Carl XVI Gustaf (2019).

-Former PM Goran Persson visited India (2015) to address Vivekananda International Foundation; and former PM Carl Bildt (2020 and 2021) participated at the Raisina Dialogue.
+Former PM Goran Persson visited India (2015) to address Vivekananda International Foundation; and former PM Carl Bildt (2020, 2021, 2023 and 2025) participated at the Raisina Dialogue.

-RECENT MINISTERIAL INTERACTIONS
+RECENT PM/ MINISTERIAL INTERACTIONS

 2023

-EAM and FM Billström had earlier met in Delhi on the sidelines of Raisina Dialogue in Feb 2023
+EAM and FM Billström had earlier met in Delhi on the sidelines of Raisina Dialogue in February 2023.

-Minister of Infrastructure & Housing Andr eas Carlson visited India in April 2023.
-During the visit he met Ministers of Housing, Environment, Forests & Climate Change and MoS Civil Aviation
+Minister of Infrastructure & Housing Andreas Carlson visited India in April 2023.
+During the visit he met Ministers of Housing, Environment, Forests & Climate Change and MoS Civil Aviation.

 2022